clionelabs/looppulse.ios.sdk/README.md

 # Install the SDK

-1. Download the LoopPulse SDK
+1. Download the LoopPulse and [Firebase](https://www.firebase.com/docs/) SDK

 	Make sure you are using latest version of Xcode (5.1+) and targeting iOS 7.0 or higher.

-2. Add the SDK to your app
+2. Add the SDKs to your app

 	Drag the LoopPulse.framework and Firebase.framework folders you downloaded into your Xcode project folder target.